macOS Hidden Treasures: Dominate the Dock

 Of course, you can also just drag any app icon from the Finder to the Dock to add it, whether or not it’s running.

-Remove an app from the Dock: The most intuitive way to remove an app from the Dock is to drag it far enough out of the Dock for the Remove popup to appear, and then release.
+Remove an app from the Dock: The most intuitive way to remove an app from the Dock is to drag it far enough out of the Dock for the Remove popup to appear and then release.
 If you change your mind mid-drag, either drag the app back to the Dock or press the Escape key.

 To remove an app from the Dock via the contextual menu, choose Options > Remove from Dock if the app is closed or Options > Keep in Dock if it’s open.
 (Remember, a check mark appears next to Keep in Dock if that option is engaged.)